“In or out, here or

 “Get off my case, dammit!
-I’ll be down in a minute, let me finish here, please…”
+I’ll be down in a minute, just let me finish here…”

 “Kenny, I’ve got to run, anyway…”

-“Moon, please—just a second, it helps so much to talk to you…uh, where was I?
+“Moon, please,” I said, hearing ‘Mandy’ playing softly in her background.
+“Just a second, it helps so much to talk to you…uh, where was I?
 Oh, yeah, I crossed the Bay Bridge back and forth so many times, the toll taker waved me through.
 Then I stayed in this stupid motel about a block from her old place.
 I needed something to hang this all on, you know?
 Retrace some steps, get some answers—driving around and around her old block, never hit the pillow before 4 a.m.
 Then the bucks started running thin, so I hit this dump.
 You wouldn’t believe it, a real snakepit, I swear…it took all my strength not to call you before this…”

 CLICK.
 “Sir, time’s up, you’re approaching $40 now, I’ve got to cut this off…”

-“One more minute, just one more minute, please,” I sputtered, of all things, ‘Mandy’ popping up the moment I turned on my transistor radio—that and my camera bag being about all I brought up from the Volvo.
-Potting Manilow down right quick, I dialed up ‘Couldn’t Get It Right’ courtesy of the Climax Blues Band and KYA.
+“One more minute, just one more minute, please,” I sputtered, kicking at the camera bag I had brought up from the Volvo.
 “Honestly, Moon, I’m trying to work through it, sort it all out…I’m wondering if maybe I’ve screwed up royally here.
 So what if you came out again, or…”